RichardHowells/PYTHONF-Challenges/README.md

 Manually calculate the expected values and test that the program produces the results you expect

 Extend that program so that for each widget after 35 Jemima is paid at a 50% higher rate per widget.
-You will have to do a little research for this, as of Day 1 we have not properly covered the `if` statement.
-Don't worry if you have trouble with this we will cover the `if` statement properly later on
+You will have to do a little research on the `if` statement for this.
+As of Day 1 we have not properly covered the `if` statement.
+Don't worry if you have trouble with it we will cover the `if` statement properly later on

 Test it as above

-Extend it again so that after Jemima produces 45 widgets she gets a 10% bonus on her entire pay
+Extend your code again so that after Jemima produces 45 widgets she gets a 10% bonus on her entire pay

 Test it as above